asinesio/asinesio.github.com/source/_posts/2013-02-15-your-ipad-app-sucks.md

 ---
 layout: post
 title: "Your iPad app sucks."
-description: ""
-category:
+description: "Why you should not bombard your precious users with advertisements for subpar iPad apps."
-tags: [rant, iOS]
+categories: [rant, iOS]
 ---

 Yeah.
 It's harsh, but you know it's true.
 Your iPad app probably sucks -- *when compared to your web site.*